Stability of disformally coupled accretion disks: Conclusions

-We studied also the case when the matter profile has nontrivial gradients, and in this case we found, numerically, that the disformal part can in some cases add to the instability.
-However, it is not completely clear how realistic such configurations are, since we assumed the background scalar field to be still constant which might not be well justified in a inhomogeneous medium to which the field is explicitly coupled.
-Nevertheless this shows that in principle it is possible to cause instabilities by the disformal coupling, but only in the case of gradients in the matter distribution.
+We studied also the case when the matter profile has nontrivial gradients, and in this case we found numerically that the disformal part can add to the instability.
+However, it is not entirely clear how realistic such configurations are.
+The possible problem is that we assumed the background scalar field to remain constant which might not be well justified in inhomogeneous media to which the field is explicitly coupled.
+Nevertheless, this shows that in principle it is possible that the disformal coupling causes instabilities, if only in the case of gradients in the matter distribution.
 Furthermore, we considered also Kerr-Newman black holes in order to see the effect of rotation on the instability.
 We found that rotation of the black hole doesn't change our conclusions qualitatively.

+In the coming era of gravitational wave astronomy, we need better theoretical understanding of modified gravity theories in the strong gravity regime.
+These theories predict a variety of effects that deviate from General Relativity.
+Until recently, our only constraints to such deviations come from observing gravitational phenomena in weak fields, such as in the Solar System, or binary pulsars.
+Increasing number and precision of gravitational wave telescopes finally allows us to test the predicted effects in the environments of strong gravity.
+Much theoretical work is needed in order to be able to fully take advantage of the information which the future observations will provide us with.

 \acknowledgments We want to thank Dr. Miguel Zumalacarregui for valuable comments on the first version of this manuscript.
 HJN is supported by Magnus Ehrnrooth Foundation and Vilho, Yrj\"o and Kalle V\"ais\"al\"a Foundation.